AbdulMalek-swe/car_ecomerce_client/README.md

 ## When anyone click the buy button then he goes to login when he is a new user then he registers the website otherwise he could not buy a car because the order page is highly protected on private routes.

-## This website has an admin panel and only admin can see this page. the system has also all product menu bar , review system , my order and many others feature are there
+## This website has and admin panel so we do it